Moses A. McLaughlin: Later life

 In 1869, land McLaughlin owned in San Francisco, was targeted by a land title scheme which was thwarted.
 McLaughlin lived for a time as a farmer in Sonoma County, and his first son Alfred was born there in 1871.

 Within a few years McLaughlin divorced his first wife Mary E. McLaughlin in 1874.
 He later was married, to Margaret McLaughlin[41 in 1899], and at his death in 1899 he had 2 sons and 2 daughters.
 His son Alfred McLaughlin born in 1871, (28 in 1899), was also a Doctor at the time of his father's death, the son of his first wife.
 Four years after his divorce, McLaughlin became a doctor, studying at the University of California School of Medicine, San Francisco: Toland Medical College, and graduated in 1878.
 He practiced as an Allopath.
 John Minkel sued Dr. Moses A. McLaughlin for $99 for extracting the wrong tooth.

 He became involved with local politics and veteran affairs.
-The September 23, 1884, Daily Alta California, reported M. A. McLaughlin put his name forward for Supervisor of the Eleventh Ward of San Francisco.
+On September 23, 1884, the Daily Alta California reported M. A. McLaughlin put his name forward for Supervisor of the Eleventh Ward of San Francisco.
 McLaughlin was also listed as a member of the Press Committee of the Department of California, Grand Army of the Republic in 1886.

 McLaughlin died on November 11, 1899, at his home in San Francisco and was buried at Mount Calvary Cemetery.
-His remains were later removed, along with the remains of 40,000 other people buried at San Francisco's Calvary Cemetery, and were reburied at Holy Cross Catholic Cemetery, in Colma in San Mateo County.
+His remains were later removed, along with the remains of 40,000 other people buried at San Francisco's Calvary Cemetery, and were reburied at Holy Cross Catholic Cemetery in Colma, California.